13meng/learngit/readme.txt

 i like github
-Creating a new branch is quick and simple.
+Creating a new branch is quick and convenience.